Kevin Keegan: 1971–1977: Liverpool

 In 1971, Keegan attracted the attention of Liverpool's head scout Geoff Twentyman, whose opinion was held in high regard by manager Bill Shankly.
 After Twentyman's recommendation, Liverpool made an offer for Keegan which Scunthorpe accepted.
 After Scunthorpe agreed to the fee offered, Keegan was driven the four hours to Liverpool by manager Ron Ashman, who was determined to get a cash influx for the club.
 Prior to the journey, Keegan's father advised Keegan to not sell himself cheap.
 Keegan negotiated a contract worth £50 a week after Shankly had originally offered him £45.
 Ashman, sensing the deal may fall through, was at one stage aghast at Keegan's negotiation tactics.
 On the drive back to Scunthorpe, Ashman was critical of Keegan's bluff that he was earning almost £45 a week at a Fourth Division club.
 After the negotiation, 20-year-old Keegan was transferred to Liverpool for a fee of £33,000.

 Liverpool bought Keegan as a midfielder, but Shankly soon decided to move Keegan up front alongside John Toshack.
-In a reserve match against Tranmere Rovers, Keegan played right midfield, and after playing with an attacking mindset he was strongly warned by Ronnie Moran that he was "playing too free and easy," and "nearly playing up front."
+In a reserve match against Tranmere Rovers, Keegan played right midfield, and after playing with an attacking mindset he was strongly warned by Ronnie Moran that he was "playing too free and easy", and "nearly playing up front".
 Keegan took Moran's criticism as a slight, and for a period perceived that Moran strongly had it in for him.
 As a result of Keegan's lack of positional discipline, he was tested up front in a preseason reserve match against Southport.
 Keegan scored both goals in a 2–1 victory observed by Shankly.
 Liverpool then tried Keegan in attack at Melwood in a game between the first team and reserves.
 Keegan played for the first team and scored four in a 7–0 victory.
 His attacking ability prompted Shankly to keep Keegan up front, and he was immediately deployed as the new strike partner for Toshack.
 Though Keegan liked Toshack as a teammate, they did not socialise off the pitch, and Keegan said it was strange how quickly they could understand each other's play styles.
-Keegan claimed that the only other player who reached that level of football understanding with him was England international Trevor Brooking.
+Keegan said that the only other player who reached that level of football understanding with him was England international Trevor Brooking.
 On 14 August 1971, Keegan made his Liverpool debut against Nottingham Forest at Anfield, scoring after 12 minutes.
+Keegan's impact at Liverpool became such that Shankly devoted an entire chapter of his autobiography to him entitled A Boy Called Keegan, and called him "the inspiration of the new team".
+Shankly's advice to Keegan before a game was "just go out and drop a few hand grenades all over the place son."
+On his relationship with Shankly and the supporters, Keegan would write, "Liverpool made me, not just as a footballer but as a person."